 Vehicle Hire Services

-Film Crew Fixers Uganda will help you organize transport for film crews to film Primates in Kenya depending on their interest, budget and the nature of roads in such selected locations to film in Kenya.
+Film Crew Fixers will help you organize transport for film crews to film Primates in Kenya depending on their interest, budget, and the nature of roads in such selected locations to film in Kenya.
 We recommend Customized 4×4 Land Cruisers which costs from USD200-250 per vehicle per day with Driver/Fixer or 4×4 Safari Vans from USD200 per Van per day with driver/Fixer.
-For us to estimate how much it will cost in terms of fuel, we will need to look at your filming schedule to establish mileage and distance to be travelled.
-We also organize both charter and schedule air transport for those that need to fly in order to reduce on the number of hours.
+For us to estimate how much it will cost in terms of fuel, we will need to look at your filming schedule to establish mileage and distance to be traveled.
+We also organize both charter and scheduled air transport for those that need to fly in order to reduce the number of hours.

 Fixers in Kenya to help filming Primates in Kenya